silver13/h8mini-acro/README.md

 Firmware thread featuring flashing info: [rcgroups.com](http://www.rcgroups.com/forums/showthread.php?t=2512604)

+#####Stock tx:
+On the stock tx only the rate (expert) button works.
+Trims are not functional on the stock tx.

+#####Devo tx:
+Channels work as intended except the rate/expert channel which is always on.
+Dynamic trims are not used, and trims should not be required.

 ###31.10.15 changes
 * fixed loop time interaction with pid d term
 * increased rx sensitivity by setting xn297 HCURR_LNA bit